TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 DynamoWave Chat is a modern and scalable serverless real-time chat application.

-It is built on top of AWS Services - Lambda, DynamoDB & API Gateway
+It's built on top of AWS Services --> Lambda, DynamoDB & API Gateway

-➡️ **Focus:** Enhancing the application to ensure high-performance delivery.
+➡️ **Our core focus here:** _Enhancing the application to ensure a  high-performance delivery._

 </br>